cmbu-tmm-sites/learnidem/content/Getting Started/Authenticate/_index.md

 ```shell
 idem encrypt /path/to/credentials.yaml
 ```
+Please note that the output string from that command is your `ACCT_KEY`

 To use the encrypted credentials file, export the encryption key and path to the fernet file as an environment variable:
 ```shell